Stocks march towards record highs ahead of ECB, BOE meetings | Hellenic Shipping News Worldwide

 World stocks marched back towards record highs on Thursday as traders waited to see if Europe’s top central banks, the ECB and Bank of England, would match the U.S. Federal Reserve’s upbeat message and cut stimulus.

-There was more drama in Turkey as the record low lira plunged another 3% ahead of its own central bank meeting, and Omicron numbers were rocketing globally, but for once it wasn’t infecting the major markets.
+There was more drama in Turkey as the record low lira TRYTOM=D3 plunged another 3% ahead of its own central bank meeting , and Omicron numbers were rocketing globally, but for once it wasn’t infecting the major markets.

 “If the Fed moves (hikes interest rates next year), it will be okay as long as there is growth,” said Barrow Hanley’s Head of International Equities Rand Wrighton, referring to bets U.S. rates could go up three times before the end of 2022.